forcedotcom/quiz-host-app/README.md

 -   Check that you have registered the correct Remote Site in your org.
 -   Check that your Quiz API Key is correctly set up in both the Custom Metadata Types and in the Heroku environment variable.

+**Problem:** Something is wrong with the quiz data or you'd like to reset it

+**Solution:**

+Run the content of the `bin/wipe-data.apxs` file as anonymous apex.
+This will wipe all quiz data.
+You'll have to reimport questions.

 ## Building and contributing